Skip to main content

 Notion AI sees Notion content with high quality.
 It can find the right page when you search for it.
 It can summarize a long doc.
 It can answer questions about content stored in Notion databases.
 For Notion centric work, the experience is excellent.

-The 2025 to 2026 versions of Notion AI added Q&A across the whole workspace, AI generated database views, and improved page generation.
-These features are real improvements and they make Notion AI’s coverage within Notion progressively stronger.
+The 2025 to 2026 versions of Notion AI added Q&A across the whole workspace, AI generated database views, improved page generation, and connectors that extend its search to tools like Slack, Google Drive, Jira, and GitHub on the plans that include them.
+These features are real improvements.

 Five categories of engineering work that do not primarily live in Notion.

 Linear tickets and projects.
 Engineering planning, sprint workflows, individual ticket discussions.
-These live in Linear.
-Notion AI has no visibility.
+These live in Linear, outside the Notion workspace, and even where search reaches a tool, ticket activity comes back as hits rather than as the state of the work.

 Meeting transcripts.
 Decisions made in meetings get captured by tools like Granola, Fireflies, or Otter.
 Even if you paste the transcript into Notion, the live, searchable representation of meeting decisions lives in those transcription tools.
 Notion AI cannot reach into them.